MCFpy/mcf/docs/source/algorithm_reference/optimal-policy_algorithm.rst

 - **Tree Depth**: You can specify the depth of the trees via the keyword arguments ``pt_depth_tree_1`` and ``pt_depth_tree_2``.

   - ``pt_depth_tree_1`` defines the depth of the first optimal tree.
 The default is 3.
-Note that tree depth is defined such that a depth of 1 implies 2 leaves, a depth of 2 implies 4 leaves, a depth of 3 implies 8 leaves, etc.
+Tree depth is defined such that a depth of 1 implies 2 leaves, a depth of 2 implies 4 leaves, a depth of 3 implies 8 leaves, etc.

-  - ``pt_depth_tree_2`` defines the depth of the second optimal tree, which builds upon the strata obtained from the leaves of the first tree. **Note**: If ``pt_depth_tree_2`` is set to 0, the second tree is not built.
+  - ``pt_depth_tree_2`` defines the depth of the second optimal tree, which builds upon the strata obtained from the leaves of the first tree.
+If ``pt_depth_tree_2`` is set to 0, the second tree is not built.
 The default is 1.
 Together with the default for ``pt_depth_tree_1``, this leads to a total tree of depth 4 (which is not optimal).
-Note that tree depth is defined in the same way as for ``pt_depth_tree_1``.
+Tree depth is defined in the same way as for ``pt_depth_tree_1``.

 - **Number of Evaluation Points**: ``pt_no_of_evalupoints`` parameter specifies the number of evaluation points for continuous variables during the tree search.
 It determines how many of the possible splits in the feature space are considered.
 If the value of ``pt_no_of_evalupoints`` is smaller than the number of distinct values of a certain feature, the algorithm visits fewer splits, thus increasing computational efficiency.
 However, a lower value may also deviate more from the optimal splitting rule.
 This parameter is closely related to the approximation parameter of `Zhou, Athey, and Wager (2022) <https://doi.org/10.1287/opre.2022.2271>`_ .
-Lastly, note that this parameter is only relevant if ``gen_method`` is 'policy tree' or 'policy tree old'.
-The default value (or `None`) is 100.
+This parameter is only relevant if ``gen_method`` is ``policy tree``.
+The default value (or None) is 100.

 .. list-table::
    :widths: 30 70